Nissan Micra (2017-2022) Review

 One of the Nissan Micra's biggest assets is its vast array of standard safety gear.
 It was one of the first small cars to feature automatic emergency braking on every single model in the line-up, just one of its many driving aids.

 This vital piece of equipment uses a forward-facing camera to scan the road ahead, detecting other traffic.
-If the driver gets distracted or fails to spot an obstacle, the car will flash a warning, and can even stop the car.
+If the driver gets distracted or fails to spot an obstacle, the car will flash a warning, and can also apply the brakes automatically.

 Some of this equipment was previously optional (as part of a safety pack) which explains why the Nissan got just four out of five stars from Euro NCAP when it was crash tested in 2017.
-When it was retested with the kit that is now standard, it gained the extra star back, with strong ratings in most of the individual categories too.
+When it was retested with the kit that was later made standard, it gained the extra star back, with strong ratings in most of the individual categories, too.

 Every model comes with six airbags, cruise control with a speed limiter, a hill start assistant that gives you a second to build the revs up to make clean getaways uphill, and of course stability control and ISOFIX points.

 From N-Tec trim onwards you get rear parking sensors and a reversing camera.
 These should help you keep your alloys off high kerbs and the bumpers free from small dings and dents.
-Any buyers lacking confidence in their manoeuvring abilities should add this kit to Acenta models (as part of the Vision Pack) for around £770.
+Any buyers lacking confidence in their manoeuvring abilities could add this kit to Acenta models (as part of the Vision Pack) for a few hundred quid.

 The Intelligent Around View monitor is a 360º parking camera that's very impressive, but feels like overkill.
-It comes as part of the Vision+ Pack offered on Tekna trim, throwing in a Blind Spot Warning system for £700.
+It came as part of the Vision+ Pack offered on Tekna trim, which threw in a Blind Spot Warning system as well.

 MPG and fuel costs: What does a Nissan Micra cost to run?